kaw2k/kaw2k.github.com/posts/setting-up.md

 ## Step 1: Initialization

 Cool, so now we have the starting point for our application hooked up to our system.
-Now, let's start fleshing out the skeleton of the application some.
+Now, let's start fleshing out the skeleton of the compiler.
 Referring back to the [planing post](~posts/planning-ssc), we are about to implement step 1, the initialization stage.
 We want to:

 0. Initialize the compiler
 1. Parse the command line options